npm/npm/doc/files/package.json.md

 Put example scripts in here.
 Someday, it might be exposed in some clever way.

+### directories.test

+Put your tests in here.
+It is currently not exposed, but it might be in the future.

 ## repository

 Specify the place where your code lives.
 This is helpful for people who